Tests may be done for several reasons:

-- Microalbumin, BUN (Blood Urea Nitrogen) and/or Creatinine – to detect and monitor kidney dysfunction or to monitor the effect of medications on the kidneys
+- Urinary albumin (microalbumin), BUN (blood urea nitrogen) and/or creatinine – to detect and monitor kidney dysfunction or to monitor the effect of medications on the kidneys

-- Potassium – as part of the Electrolyte panel, which also includes sodium, chloride, and carbon dioxide (CO2); to evaluate and monitor the balance of the body's electrolytes.
-Some high blood pressure medications can upset the balance by causing excessive loss of potassium.
+- Potassium – as part of the electrolyte panel, which also includes sodium, chloride, and carbon dioxide (CO2); to evaluate and monitor the balance of the body's electrolytes.
+Cushing syndrome and Conn syndrome often cause low potassium, which can be a clue to their presence.
+Some high blood pressure medications can upset the balance by causing excessive loss of potassium or potassium retention.

-- Fasting Glucose, A1c – to determine if blood glucose levels are within healthy ranges and to monitor glucose control over time
+- Fasting glucose, A1c – to help recognize diabetes and to monitor glucose control over time in diabetic patients

 - Calcium – to determine how much total calcium or ionized calcium is circulating in the blood; increased activity of the parathyroid glands, which produces an increase in serum calcium, is associated with hypertension.

 - TSH (thyroid stimulating hormone) and T4 – to detect and monitor thyroid dysfunction